Distributed Multi-User Secret Sharing: Communication-Optimal DSSP

 where the equality holds by \eq{clowerbound_ai} and the inequality holds by (\ref{spernerc}) and noting that $\frac{1}{{n\choose i+1}}-\frac{1}{{n \choose i}}$ is negative .
 Therefore, (\ref{sperner}) is also satisfied which shows that the solution is feasible.
 At last, it is shown that this solution achieves equality in \eq{clowerbound}.
 For this solution, we have

-and therefore, $ C^*=\ceil{\psi^*}$. \end{proof}
+and, therefore, $ C^*=\ceil{\psi^*}$. \end{proof}

-Following is the summary of this section's results. \begin{theorem} For a given number of users $m$ and storage nodes $n$, any T-DSSP with the following access structure $\script{A}$ is a communication-efficient DSSP: $\script{A}$ is a Sperner family that contains $\floor{\alpha_i^*}$ of $i$-subsets of $[n]$ and $\ceil{\alpha_{i+1}^*}$ $(i+1)$-subsets of $[n]$, where $i$ is the maximum integer that satisfies \eq{i-def}, and $\alpha_{i}^*$ and $\alpha_{i+1}^*$ are as calculated in (\ref{alphai2}) and (\ref{alphai12}). \end{theorem} \begin{proof} The theorem follows by \eq{tdss-same-c} and the solution to the discrete optimization problem with properties shown in \Lref{minc}. \end{proof}
+The Following theorem is the summary of this section's results. \begin{theorem} For a given number of users $m$ and storage nodes $n$, any T-DSSP with the following access structure $\script{A}$ is a communication-optimal DSSP: $\script{A}$ is a Sperner family that contains $\floor{\alpha_i^*}$ of $i$-subsets of $[n]$ and $\ceil{\alpha_{i+1}^*}$ of $(i+1)$-subsets of $[n]$, where $i$ is the maximum integer that satisfies \eq{i-def}, and $\alpha_{i}^*$ and $\alpha_{i+1}^*$ are as calculated in (\ref{alphai2}) and (\ref{alphai12}). \end{theorem} \begin{proof} The theorem follows by \eq{tdss-same-c} and the solution to the discrete optimization problem with properties shown in \Lref{minc}. \end{proof}

-\begin{corollary} If a Sperner family $\sA$ as specified in \Tref{sec:four_main} exists, then S-DSSP$\{ \script{A}, n \}$ is a communication-efficient DSSP.
-Otherwise, $C^*$, given in \eq{Cstar}, is a lower bound for the minimum possible communication complexity.
+\begin{corollary} If a Sperner family $\sA$ as specified in \Tref{sec:four_main} exists, then S-DSSP$\{ \script{A}, n \}$ is a communication-optimal and perfectly secure DSSP.
+Otherwise, $C^*$, given in \eq{Cstar}, is a lower bound on the minimum possible communication complexity.

 \end{corollary}